Revival (novel): Plot

 Jamie grows up to become a musician and starts using heroin.
-While he was on tour, his band abandon him at a hotel after he misses several of their concerts due to his addiction.
-He goes to the hotel reception to try and pay for another night at the hotel but his card is maxed out.
-That night, he goes to a state fair in search of drugs but finds Charles Jacobs performing an act in front of a large audience called “Portraits in Lightning”.
-Jacobs asks a young woman called Cathy Morse to volunteer for the act, where she sits in a chair blindfolded while he takes her photograph and after a blue burst of light flashes all around the stage, a portrait of her appears on a plate.
+While on tour, his band abandons him at a hotel after he misses several of their concerts.
+He goes to the reception desk to try to pay for another night, but his card is maxed out.
+He goes to a state fair that night in search of drugs, instead finding Jacobs performing an act in front of a large audience called “Portraits in Lightning”.
+Jacobs asks a young woman named Cathy Morse to volunteer for the act, where she sits in a chair blindfolded while he takes her photograph.
+After a blue burst of light flashes all around the stage, a portrait of her appears on a plate.
 He then offers do the same for anyone else for a small price.

-Jacobs immediately recognises Jamie in the audience and Jamie soon passes out and wakes up in Jacobs’s camper van where he offers to “treat” Jamie’s condition with a small application of electricity when he is well enough.
+Jacobs immediately recognizes Jamie in the audience.
+Jamie passes out and wakes up in Jacobs' camper van, where he offers to “treat” Jamie's condition with a small application of electricity.
 After being treated, Jamie experiences strange side effects, including sleepwalking and jabbing himself in the arm with sharp objects while in a fugue state, as if trying to inject heroin.
-Jacobs is also later assaulted by Cathy Morse’s father after he claimed Jacob’s portrait caused her to try and steal a pair of diamond earrings from a jeweler which lead to her getting arrested.
-Before Jacobs leaves town again, he sends Jamie to a man called Hugh Yates who gives him a job in a music recording studio.
+Jacobs is later assaulted by Cathy's father, claiming that Jacobs' portrait caused her to attempt to shoplift a pair of diamond earrings.
+Before Jacobs leaves town again, he sends Jamie to a man called Hugh Yates, who gives him a job in a recording studio.

-Many years later, Yates calls Jamie into his office and they tell each other about their experiences of Jacobs’s treatments and the aftereffects of them (Yates had been cured of Ménière's disease many years before and had for a short time afterwards suffered blackouts and visions he calls “prismatics” where he could see colors shifting back and forth and felt like he could see into another world shortly after being treated).
-Yates shows Jamie a poster on a website where Jacobs is performing revival tours using electricity (although he is pretending to be a faith healer, using the power of God to heal others) and they go to one of his tours but Yates quickly leaves.
-When Jamie asks him what happened, he claimed he had a “prismatic” for the first time in a long time when Jacobs was healing people where he saw the people there as giant ants.
+Many years later, Yates calls Jamie into his office and they tell each other about their experiences of Jacobs' purported medical treatments.
+Yates shows Jamie a poster on a website where Jacobs is performing revival tours using electricity (although he is pretending to be a faith healer, using the power of God to heal others).
+They go to one of Jacobs' meetings, but Yates quickly leaves.
+When Jamie asks what happened, Yates claims he had a vision (which he calls a “prismatic”) where he saw the attendees as giant ants.